Skip to main content Skip to main navigation Skip to search

 Legislation, regulations and individual funding agreements provide the framework for how RDCs operate.

-The Primary Industries Research and Development Act 1989 and the Australian Grape and Wine Authority Act 2013 set out arrangements for the establishment of statutory RDCs and the preferred structure for the administration of their R&D program funds.
-These Acts, along with the funding agreements, set out the performance, reporting, accountability and industry consultation obligations for statutory RDCs.
+The Primary Industries Research and Development Act 1989 and the Wine Australia Act 2013 set out arrangements for the establishment of statutory RDCs and the preferred structure for the administration of their R&D program funds.

-• administers the flow of levy funds
+• administer the flow of levy funds

 General enquiries